 Part 4: Mobile Safety and Security

-Watch this video about safety with a mobile device (tablet, iPad...) or phone and then discussl with a partner or in class.
+Watch this video about safety with a mobile device (tablet, iPad...) or phone and then discuss with a partner or in class.

 - Is it safe to put your device on a Free wifi site?

-- Have you seen something strange show up on your mobile or cell phone device?
+- Has anything strange shown up on your mobile or cell phone device?
 Did you suspect a virus?

 - What type of personal information (names, addresses, photos, videos, etc.) is stored on your mobile or cell phone device?
 If someone got it what might be a result?